voodoorai2000/citizenbudgetapp.com/README.md

 ## Configuration

-You may want to change some translations in the `config/locales` files, such as `app`, `site_title`, `layouts.application` and `responses.footer`.
+You may want to change some translations in the `config/locales` files, such as `app`, `site_title`, `layouts.application`.
 There are multiple references to `citizenbudget.com` in the code which you may need to replace (we are working to remove these).

 ## Development